johnpuddephatt/turveyworld/src/pages/yoga.md

 Gerry's teaches regular Yoga classes, at We Are Wellness, and Leeds University Edge Gym.

+Please note all these classes will resume now from January 11th

 **We are Wellness Leeds**

 * Hatha: Wednesdays: 9.30-10.30 am